 Dementia is a term used to describe various disorders involving a loss of brain function, such as thinking, memory, reasoning and language.
-There are over 100 different types of dementia.
-The most common types are
+There are many types of dementia.
+The most common types are:

 - Alzheimer’s disease